FlevianK/cp2-dms-ansible/README.md

 ```sh
 $ vagrant up
 ```
+> When you see the last ansible task `Up the app` on the terminal, it means all is well.

 > Verify the deployment by navigating to your server address in your preferred browser.
 ```sh
 $ 127.0.0.1:8000